julien-sobczak/the-notewriter/website/docs/reference/commands/nt-gc.md

 Runs a number of housekeeping tasks within the current repository, such as removing unreachable objects which may have been created from prior invocations of `nt add` or stale working trees.
 May also update ancillary indexes such as the `commit-graph`.

-Running this command is safe when Git is used as files that will be deleted can still be reread using Git history.
+Running this command is safe when Git is used in addition to backup the notes as dead files that will be deleted can still be reread using Git history.